agilesolutions/spring-azure-ai/Readme.md

 I will set up a Vector Store to implement a RAG example.
 The Vector Store holds our data along with its vector embeddings, allowing us to perform semantic searches and find the most relevant information for a user’s query.

 ## What is on this project
-- Terraform IaC configs to setup an AKS cluster and [Azure AI](https://learn.microsoft.com/en-us/azure/ai-foundry/what-is-ai-foundry) Foundry HUB and project, including deploying gpt-4 LLM model.
+- Terraform IaC configs to setup an AKS cluster and [Azure AI](https://learn.microsoft.com/en-us/azure/ai-foundry/what-is-ai-foundry) Foundry HUB and project and finally deploying gpt-4 LLM model.
 - [SpringBoot AI](https://docs.spring.io/spring-ai/reference/index.html) project
   - Connecting to Azure AI project
   - Connects to AI VectorStore to loading growth stock trends from [TwelveData](https://twelvedata.com/) to supporting AI RAG.
   - Exposing REST API endpoints to invoking AI ChatBot clients, invoking Azure OpenAI for intelligent responses
 - AI-Powered Chat - Uses Azure OpenAI for intelligent responses.
-- Context-Aware Memory - Stores conversation history in Azure Cosmos DB.
-- Multi-Channel Support - Can integrate with Web, WhatsApp, or Microsoft Teams.
 - Enterprise-Grade Security - Uses OAuth2 and API Gateway for authentication.
 - Scalable & Cloud-Native - Deployable on Azure App Service or Kubernetes.
-- CI/CD Pipeline - Fully automated deployment with Azure DevOps and Terraform.
+- CI/CD Pipeline - Fully automated deployment with Azure DevOps, HELM and Terraform.
 - Centralized Logging (Azure Monitor, Application Insights)
 - Monitoring & Alerts (Azure Monitor, Prometheus/Grafana)
 - Security Best Practices (Key Vault for secrets, RBAC, Network Policies)